LaRambla20/Repo06_RT1-assignment3/README.md

 							break the loop
 						else:
-							print a warning message on the screen call the set_goal_position() function passing as arguments the coordinates of the entered target position
+							print a warning message on the screen call the "set_goal_position" function passing as arguments the coordinates of the entered target position

 				if the entered string is "r":
-					call the cancel_goal_position() function
+					call the "cancel_goal_position" function
 					break the loop

 		if the entered string is either "2" or "3": while true:
-				call the switch_to_mod() function passing as an argument the string entered by the user suggest to the user either to interact with the teleop_twist_keyboard node or to insert "r" (for retunring to the modality selection)
+				call the "switch_to_mod" function passing as an argument the string entered by the user suggest to the user either to interact with the teleop_twist_keyboard node or to insert "r" (for retunring to the modality selection)

 				if the entered string is "r":
-					call the switch_to_mod() function passing as an argument the string "0" break the loop
+					call the "switch_to_mod" function passing as an argument the string "0" break the loop

 		if the entered string is "q":